Mobile App Design

 And it’s not just smartwatches, either.

 Wearables, personalization, AMP, AR and IoT are shaping 2019 into the year of change in interactive technologies.
-So, if you’re developing apps for the future market, don’t allow yourself to get left behind.
+So, if you’re developing custom mobile apps for the future market, don’t allow yourself to get left behind.